RJVB/osx-integration/README.md

 lot faster and supports opening new windows without side-effects when in fullscreen mode.
 Selecting the FreeType engine has been made easier via an env. variable (QT_MAC_USE_FREETYPE) as well as an integration function that can be called from application code (see kfontsettingsdatamac.mm).
+There's also support for activating the FontConfig fontengine/database (QT_MAC_USE_FONTCONFIG) but this requires a patched QtBase configured to use FontConfig.
+Both use a font gamma setting that determines font darkness and can be set via the env. var QT_MAC_FREETYPE_FONT_GAMMA .
 This plugin installs next to and will be loaded instead of the stock plugin; it will then give priority to the modified QMacStyle if that is installed.
 If the KDE platform theme plugin is built in override mode (see above) this plugin is